Liquid Fertilizers Market Size and Share

 • November 2024: Tessenderlo Kerley International inaugurated a liquid fertilizer plant at the Chemelot site in Geleen, Netherlands.
 The facility is designed to boost the production of liquid sulfur-based and ammonium-thiosulfate fertilizers (Thio-Sul), especially those adapted for precision agriculture and high-value crops.

 • March 2024: EuroChem Group inaugurated a phosphate fertilizer complex in Serra do Salitre, Minas Gerais, Brazil.
 The facility, developed with an investment of nearly USD 1 billion, has an annual capacity of about one million metric tons of advanced phosphate-based fertilizers, including liquid formulations.
-This project enhances EuroChem’s capacity to meet the increasing demand for high-quality liquid and specialty fertilizers in Latin America.
+This project enhances EuroChem’s capacity to meet the increasing demand for high-quality liquid and specialty fertilizers in South America.

 Table of Contents for Liquid Fertilizers Industry Report